Tips to Visit Auschwitz from Krakow

 Near the museum, in the village of Oświęcim, there is a restaurant where you can try your luck if you have decided to make the excursion on your own (don't risk taking the last bus back so as not to miss it).

-4. Be respectful with your photographs
+4. Be respectful with the pictures

 You will perceive it as soon as you enter, but in Auschwitz there is respect, regret and a very tense atmosphere.
-It is not the best place to take artistic photos posing, think that much of what you are going to see there are places where many people were tortured and lost their lives and along the tour you will see their photographs, clothes, belongings...
+It is not the best place to take artistic photos posing, think that most of what you are going to see there are places where many people were tortured and lost their lives and along the tour you will see their photographs, clothes, belongings...

 You can take pictures in almost every place (especially the parts of the visit that take place outdoors) but my advice is that you always do it with respect.